 RetroArch makes the configuration of emulators and your games library much more accessible and easy to use.
 The difference between RetroArch to other emulator frontends is that it is easy to ‘one-click install’ emulator cores, making it an excellent all-in-one solution for retro gaming enthusiasts.

-Another product called Launchbox is a well-regarded emulator frontend, this is available on Windows & Android devices and offers a very attractive frontend which can be used to manage your game collections along with comprehensive artwork, video and database integrations to give a premium experience.
+Another product called Launchbox is a well-regarded emulator frontend, this is available on Windows & Android devices and offers a very attractive frontend that can be used to manage your game collections along with comprehensive artwork, video, and database integrations to give a premium experience.

 What Are The Most Popular Emulators?

-There are now hundreds of emulators that exist that cover everything from emulating the original Pong home console, through to more present day systems such as the Nintendo Switch.
-The best place to start is with looking at the most popular emulators currently available.
+There are now hundreds of emulators that exist that cover everything from emulating the original Pong home console to more present-day systems such as the Nintendo Switch.
+The best place to start is by looking at the most popular emulators currently available.
 The following are considered at present, the most popular emulators or emulator packages to use.